torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 ===================

 ``intel_pstate`` is a part of the
-:doc:`CPU performance scaling subsystem <cpufreq>` in the Linux kernel (``CPUFreq``).
+:doc:`CPU performance scaling subsystem <cpufreq>` in the GNU/Linux kernel (``CPUFreq``).
 It is a scaling driver for the Sandy Bridge and later generations of Intel processors.
 Note, however, that some of those processors may not be supported.
 [To understand ``intel_pstate`` it is necessary to know